SunnySuite/Sunny.jl/docs/src/examples.md

 The following block of code takes a few minutes to execute.
 Feel free to sample a sparser temperature grid, play around with some of the thermalization parameters, or perform fewer measurements to try to get it to execute faster.

+Note the use of `running_energy(sampler)`.
+In some samplers, such as `MetropolisSampler`, it is very efficient to maintain the current system energy by updating with the local energy changes every time a spin flips.
+(In other samplers, such as `LangevinSampler`, this is not the case and `running_energy` simply does a full energy recalculation).

+However, the "running" in running energy refers to the fact that if you hand-modify the `system`, this running tally may no longer be correct!
+You can restart the tally (by recomputing the full system energy from scratch) using `reset_energy!(sampler)`.
+Similar functions exist for the total magnetization (`running_mag(sampler)` and `reset_mag!(sampler)`).

 ```julia
 using Statistics